You NEED To know these 5 Canadian Ethical Fashion Brands We're Loving For Spring!

 Modal hails from sustainably managed beech wood forests in Europe.
 Many wood-based fabrics are being sourced from ancient and endangered forests, reducing their environment’s ability to store carbon and wiping out habitat for endangered animals like the Orangutan in Indonesia.

 Although it’s a staple in the textile and fashion industries, cotton has a massive impact on the planet and the people that farm it.
 Nearly 25% of the world’s insecticide is used farming conventional cotton and it’s still picked using forced labour in many parts of the world.

 They use cotton grown organically in Gujarat, India that is certified by the Global Organic Textile Standard (GOTS) to be ethically sourced and free from harmful chemicals.

 They use low-impact dyes that contain no heavy metals and even their garment bags are biodegradable, made in Indonesia from cassava starch.
 They break down naturally within months, or you can dissolve them right before your eyes when mixed with hot water in a tall glass.

 Add bright colours and boho sexiness to your wardrobe!

 Making accessories with used tires.

 Cassandra Ciarallo envisions a world without fast fashion.
-A world where humans aren’t overworked, abused or underpaid in order to meet global consumption and keep up with weekly trends.
-Where wasted or unwanted clothes and accessories aren’t being thrown away to pollute our landfills.
+A world where humans aren't overworked, abused or underpaid in order to meet global consumption and keep up with weekly trends.
+Where wasted or unwanted clothes and jewellery aren't being thrown away to pollute our landfills.

 Most important fashion staple!
 The accessory.

 All of Rok Cork's products are made using cork.
 Cork is really one of the few materials used in fashion that has a truly sustainable footprint and nurtures the caring relationship the fashion industry and nature can have.
 Unlike most vegan leathers on the market, cork leather does not contain plastic, polyurethane or other harsh chemicals.